The BEST Stuffed Peppers Recipe Ever (Made Easy With Rice & Ground Beef)

 • How do you store stuffed peppers?
 Wrap them in plastic wrap or keep them tightly sealed in a Tupperware bowl and sit them in the refrigerator.

 • How to reheat stuffed peppers?
 I reheat them in the oven.
-I split them open and bake them on a baking sheet or aluminum foil until they’re nice and warm.
+I split them open and bake them on a baking sheet or aluminum foil until they’re nice and warm throughout.

 • Can you use peppers of different colors, and what’s the difference?
 Green is the least ripe and the most bitter, so it’s not as sweet as the others – red peppers are the sweetest.
-So yes, you can use peppers in different colors, but use some green ones too.
+So yes, you can use peppers in different colors, but definitely use green.

 • How long does stuffed peppers last?
-They’re best in my experience when eaten within two days, three days tops.
+They’re best in my experience when eaten within 3 to 4 days tops.

 • Do you cover them while baking?
 No!
 The peppers will get fork-tender by just baking them.
 Doesn’t require aluminum foil because they’re already done for the most part because we preboiled them.